Year 10 Challenge Days

 What are they?

 Challenge Days are large-scale day events designed to offer a taste of higher education to students in Year 10.
 The days involve introductory sessions on higher education and Cambridge, lunch in one of the Cambridge Colleges, one or two subject taster lectures and an inter-school debating challenge.

-The days run on selected dates in January and February, between 10.30am and 3.30pm.
-There are places for approximately 90 students on each event, with a maximum of 10 from any one school or college.
+The days run on selected dates from January to March, between 10.30am and 3.30pm.
+There are places for approximately 80 students on each event, with a maximum of 10 from any one school or college.
 Events are free to attend